 Now that we have a basic understanding of materials, how they go from fibers to yarns and how they are knit together, let’s take a look at the materials used in HexArmor’s Helix Series to give you a better idea of how materials are combined and how they benefit workers.

 Nylon/Elastane: The silky thermoplastic polymers of nylon are wound together with elastane, a synthetic fiber known for its exceptional elasticity.
-Together, these fibers give workers wearing gloves with this combination flexibility and movement while providing a high level of abrasion resistance.
+Gloves with this fiber combination offer flexibility and movement while providing a high level of abrasion resistance.

 Dyneema® Diamond: Thinner than conventional fibers, Dyneema Diamond has similar performance to gloves with fiberglass, but with a lighter, cooler and more flexible feel.
 This highly abrasion-resistant knit doesn’t trap heat like other cut-resistant materials – instead, it radiates heat away from workers’ hands so that they stay comfortable and dry all day.

 10-Gauge HPPE/Steel: Strong, high-performance polyethylene (HPPE) fibers are combined with specialty steel fibers that give gloves a certain level of toughness not found with other combinations.
 These high-cut materials intertwined together give gloves a high-comfort, high-performance fit.